ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 \subsection scenario_storyboard_init Init

-The content of the <Init> tag is forwarded to the SpawnPoint to define where it should place the ego and scenario agents.
+The content of the <Init> tag is forwarded to the SpawnPoint to define if and where it should place the ego and scenario agents.
 The position can either be defined as global coordinates (x and y) with the World tag or as lane coordinates (s and t) with the Lane tag.
 The schema is as follows: